The shift: from “best charities to donate to” to “ask the AI”

 3. Content structure: The Princeton/Georgia Tech GEO study (2023) found that content with statistical citations and clear factual claims was up to 40% more likely to be cited by generative AI systems (Aggarwal et al., “GEO: Generative Engine Optimization,” 2023).
 Most nonprofit websites have emotional storytelling copy (“changing lives,” “making a difference”) with no quantitative impact data AI can extract and cite.

 Most nonprofit websites fail on all three.
 They have low corpus frequency, virtually no authoritative mentions outside their local community, and narrative-driven content with no structured data, transparent financials, or statistical impact claims that AI can extract and cite.
-To understand these dynamics more broadly, read our guide on how brands show up in AI recommendations.

 What AI gets wrong about nonprofit organizations

 Even when AI does mention a nonprofit, there’s a significant chance it gets the facts wrong.
 Our testing found AI gives incorrect or outdated information in approximately 40–50% of nonprofit-specific queries.
 In a sector where donor trust is everything and a single scandal can destroy decades of goodwill, accuracy isn’t optional.
-For more on this problem, see our deep dive on fixing AI hallucinations about your brand.

 Financial efficiency and overhead ratios